danielbanko/danielbanko.github.io/README.md

 </p>

 ## Welcome
 I am currently a second year doctoral student in the [Department of Economics](https://www.econ.pitt.edu/) at the University of Pittsburgh.
 Prior to this year, I worked as a [Research Assistant](https://www.consumerfinance.gov/about-us/careers/students-and-graduates/) at the [Consumer Financial Protection Bureau (CFPB)](https://www.consumerfinance.gov/about-us/the-bureau/bureau-structure/research-markets-regulation/) in Washington DC.
 I graduated from Swarthmore College [with honors](https://www.swarthmore.edu/honors-program) in economics and psychology in May 2017.
 I am interested in the fields of behavioral economics, experimental economics, and applied microeconomics.
-My goal is to conduct research using experiments and survey data, teach, and apply my research to help people feel empowered over their financial lives.
+My goal is to conduct research using experiments and survey data, teach students, and apply my research to help people feel empowered over their lives.
 <br>

 ## Publications